Mike Rucker

-Michael Dean Rucker (born February 28, 1975) is a former American football defensive end who played nine seasons for the Carolina Panthers of the National Football League (NFL).
-He played college football for the University of Nebraska, and was drafted by the Panthers in the second round of the 1999 NFL Draft.
+Michael Dean Rucker (born February 28, 1975) is an American former professional football player who was a defensive end for nine seasons with the Carolina Panthers of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, and was selected by the Panthers in the second round of the 1999 NFL draft.

-Early years
+Early life

 Rucker played both sides of the ball in high school including catching 15 passes for 300 yards as a tight end.
 He was the team's leading tackler with 168 stops, including 58 solos, leading Benton to a 28-8 three-year record.
-Rucker placed fourth in the state in the shot put as a junior and was the state champion in 1994, with a throw of 54-2.
+Rucker placed fourth in the state in the shot put as a junior and was the state champion in 1994, with a throw of 54–2.
 He went unbeaten in 10 meets during his senior season.
 Rucker lettered 10 times in high school, including three each in football and basketball and four in track.
 He was a two-time all-state lineman, and made the All-America team his senior year.
 In addition, he also lettered in track & field four years, and was a state champion shot putter.
 He also earned three letters on the Benton High School basketball team.

 College career

-Rucker attended the University of Nebraska, where he played for the Nebraska Cornhuskers football team.
+Rucker attended the University of Nebraska–Lincoln, where he played for the Nebraska Cornhuskers football team.
 He redshirted as a true freshman, and then collected his first sack the following season.
 He was a member of the national champion Cornhuskers team in 1995 and 1997.
 As a senior in 1998, he made second-team All-Big 12, despite missing much of the season because of injury.
 He finished his college days as Nebraska's fourth all-time tackler behind the line of scrimmage, with 40 stops.

-Collegiate statistics
+College statistics

 Notes - Statistics include bowl game performances.